tyangliu/k8s-live-migration-demo/README.md

 The Terraform script will deploy and configure a working Kubernetes toy cluster, and properly point kubectl to the master node's API server.

-1. Ensure you have [Terraform](https://www.terraform.io/downloads.html) installed
-and in your system's PATH.
+1. Ensure that you have [Terraform](https://www.terraform.io/downloads.html) installed and in your system's PATH.
-2. Ensure you have kubectl for your respective platform in your system's PATH.
+2. Ensure that you have kubectl for your respective platform in your system's PATH.
 The binaries can tentatively be found [here](terraform/bin/k8s/kubectl).
 2. Clone the repo.
 3. Change working directory to `<path-to-cloned-repo>/terraform`.